 if (!rule) return null;

-const existing = this.pendingValidations.get(field);
+const prev = this.controllers.get(field);

 try {

-const error = await promise;
+const error = await Promise.resolve(

 if (error) {